choishingwan/PRSice/docs/step_by_step.md

 !!!
 Note
     The quantile boundaries are non-overlapping, with the inclusive upper bound and exclusive lower bound

+!!!
+Warning

+    While it is tempting to interpret samples in the last quantile as high-risk individual, it is important to remember that this an averaging of a population of samples, some individual within the last quantile can have a low risk of disease and samples in the reference quantile or the first quantile might have a high risk of disease.
+A good discussion can be found [here](https://discourse.datamethods.org/t/discussion-of-polygenic-prediction-of-weight-and-obesity-trajectories-from-birth-to-adulthood/1585).

+    For now, we believe the quantile plot serves as a good starting point for downstream analysis but are not very useful for personalized medicine as of now.

 ## PRS model-fit
 A file containing the PRS model fit across thresholds is named *[Name].prsice*; this is stored as